Teen Dating Violence

 You can help

 When asked, the majority of young people say they would talk with a trusted adult or friend about TDV they are experiencing.
-However, a negative, blaming, shaming, or doubting response silences and isolates, which can replicate patterns of abuse.
+However, a negative, blaming, shaming, or doubting response silences and isolates survivors, which can replicate patterns of abuse.
 Having a supportive person in our life is an indicator/ predictor of resilience.
 That can be your community, your family, or your chosen family.
 You might be that person for someone.

 Learn more about How to Talk With Teens About Relationships in our webinar recording.